 Achievement Data from Des Moines Public Schools: Des Moines has tracked the achievement of students who attend a DMPS preschool compared those who did not attend preschool.
 The results show how beneficial preschool is for future reading scores, especially for students in poverty.

 Free and Reduced Price Lunch Eligibility by School District: This map shows the percentage of students eligible for free and reduced price lunch in districts across the state.
-It highlights that poverty is prevalent in all areas of Iowa, not just the urban centers, and fully funded preschool for students at or below 200% of the poverty level would be beneficial in all districts.
+It highlights that poverty is prevalent in all areas of Iowa, not just the urban centers, and fully funded preschool for students at or below 180% of the poverty level would be beneficial in all districts.
+This goal can be accomplished by an initial investment of just $27 million.

 English Learners Fact Sheet: Facts and figures on English learners in Iowa and the importance of providing programming and support to these students as they strive for English proficiency.